 Basic ConceptEach and Every Employee Has the Ability to Identify Dangerous Situations

 At the core of safety, it is important that each and every employee has the ability to identify dangerous situations and take appropriate steps to protect themselves.
 Even if equipment can be made completely safe, it is necessary to recognize that work and actions taken by individuals can have hidden risks.
 For this reason, we are making concerted efforts at safety education and raising sensitivity to risks, while following rules and creating a protective corporate culture.

 Constructing a work environment in which employees can work with safety and security is our responsibility as a company and we consider it to be one of the most important priorities for management.
 SEKISUI CHEMICAL Group is implementing total safety activities (i.e. zero occupational injuries, zero equipment-related accidents, zero commuting-related accidents, and zero extended sick leave) based on five themes*.

 (1) Intrinsic safety of equipment; (2) safety management using OHSMS; (3) safety education of employees; (4) risk prevention through risk detection activities and other initiatives; and (5) auditing of health, safety, and accident prevention.

-In the case of the various efforts related to occupational health and safety, an activity policy is formulated by the Safety Committee established under the CSR Committee.
-These actual activities are promoted by the Safety & Environment Group of the Manufacturing Infrastructure Enhancement Center.
+In terms of our efforts related to occupational health and safety, policies and activity guidelines are formulated by the Safety Sub-committee established under the Sustainability Committee.
+These efforts are put into practice and promoted by the Safety & Environment Group of the Manufacturing Infrastructure Enhancement Center.